rjojjr/torch-tuner/documentation/FAQ.md

 #### Answer

-This warning occurs when tuning your model with the `--is-chat-model` argument is set to true(this is the default value) while the `--save-embeddings` argument is set to false.
+This warning occurs when tuning your model with the `--is-chat-model` argument is set to true while the `--save-embeddings` argument is set to false.
 Setting the chat model specific tokens requires that the embeddings layer is resized.